gcanti/fp-ts/docs/modules/ReadonlyRecord.ts.md

 ## isSubrecord

-Test whether one record contains all of the keys and values contained in another record
+Test whether one `ReadonlyRecord` contains all of the keys and values contained in another `ReadonlyRecord`.

 **Signature**